-When investigating which university to attend, using league tables is a good starting point, however there are plenty of things they don’t measure.
+When investigating which university to attend, using league tables is a good starting point, however, there are plenty of things they don’t measure.
 These include:

-Universities such as Manchester, Edinburgh and Bristol tend to do pretty abysmally in teaching and student satisfaction scores, however many enjoy the student life these cities and universities have to offer.
+Universities such as Manchester, Edinburgh, and Bristol tend to do pretty abysmally in teaching and student satisfaction scores, however, many enjoy the student life these cities and universities have to offer.
 A visit to the university – and even a night out - will help you make a better decision.

-League tables don’t show you this ins and outs of the course, which will definitely be a deciding factor.
+League tables don’t show you the ins and outs of the course, which will definitely be a deciding factor.
 For example, you might choose to study modern languages, but want a course that is culture-focussed rather than languages-focussed.
 Some universities may also allow you to include courses from other subjects as part of your degree, whilst some offer you a year abroad.
-Furthermore, even the modules you are able to take will depend on the university you choose so check a university’s prospectus before applying.
+Furthermore, even the modules you are able to take will depend on the university you choose, so check a university’s prospectus before applying.

 Are you a coursework person or are you an exam person?
 Universities and subjects use both these methods to varying degrees, but you might like to choose a course’s assessment methods that favour your strengths.
 Again, these can be found on a university’s prospectus.